-Think of this element of your meta description like writing an advertising call to action—you’re trying to get the reader to click.
+Think of this element of your meta descriptions like writing an advertising call to action—you’re trying to get the reader to click.
 What will encourage them to do it?

 5. It Uses Keywords

-These vitamin D examples also show us another essential feature of a good meta description: keywords.
+These vitamin D examples also show us another essential feature of good meta descriptions: keywords.

 Those bolded terms are exact matches to what the original search text was looking for: “benefits of vitamin D.” They show the searcher at a glance that the previewed article really does talk about exactly what they want to know.

-Your meta description should never just be a string of keywords, but it should include plenty of those keywords.
+Your meta descriptions should never just be a string of keywords, but they should include plenty of those keywords.